SkillsGen/CV/index.md

   - Tracks classrooms, bookings, invoices, trainer schedules, learning metrics, marketing and customer relations management
   - Developed with Python, flask, postgreSQL, Bootstrap and Swift (for the app).
   - Backend currently being rewritten in Rust.
-  - All accessable through the web and a custom iOS application.
+  - All accessible through the web and a custom iOS application.

 **Training** @ [SkillsGen](www.skillsgen.com) _(2012 - Present)_ <br>
   - SQL